elixir-europe/rdmkit/pages/rdm_cycle/processing.md

     * The special significance of empty or otherwise special data fields.
     * All relationships between data fields should be made explicit (e.g. if a dataset contains "medication" and "disease", is that medication actually used to treat the disease?
 Or is it a medication that the patient is using for other reasons?).

-## Problems to be addressed at this stage

-{% include pagelist.html tag="process" %}

-## Where can training materials and events about data processing be found?

-{% include tess.html search="Data Processing" %}